 Fill and submit FAFSA every year.

 Review your FAFSA every time before you click on the submit button.

-Unlike the common notion that people hold against FAFSA that it is a confusing, difficult and time consuming process, know that FAFSA is the best way to receive financial aid and that many schools and colleges consider applications for college based grants and scholarships only through FAFSA.
-Filing for your financial need isn’t as tough as people think it to be.
-It is advised that you do your due research and keep all your information and documents handy before you start your application process.
+Unlike the common notion people hold against FAFSA that it is a confusing, difficult and time consuming process, know that FAFSA is the best way to receive financial aid and that many schools and colleges consider applications for college based grants and scholarships only through FAFSA.
+Filing for financial need isn’t as tough as people think it to be.
+It is advised that you do your due research and keep all your information and documents ready before you start your application process.